richardcom/tp/docs/DeveloperGuide.md

 2. AddressBook shows a list of persons
 3. User requests to delete a specific person in the list
 4. AddressBook deletes the person

     Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case UC06 - View Sample Data**

+**MSS**

+1. User requests to view the sample data of the app
+2. IntelliBrary shows the information of a list of books

+    Use case ends.

+**Extensions**

+* 2a.
+Sample Data is missing.

+  Use case ends.

+**Use case UC07 - Edit a book**

+**MSS**

+1. User requests to list books
+2. IntelliBrary shows a list of books
+3. User requests to delete a specific book in the list
+4. AddressBook deletes the book

+    Use case ends.